 The property redress schemes provide a free, independent service for resolving disputes between property managers / letting agents and their customers.

-The property manager / letting agents have to be a member of one of redress schemes.
+The property manager/letting agents have to be a member of one of the redress schemes.